bgrayburn/CV/CV/Rayburn_CV.md

 - Implemented vectorized shallow and deep neural networks in Python from scratch

+### WAI0.1x: Introduction to Web Accessibility

+edX
+_Completed November 2024 earing a Verified Certificate_

+- Learned the many ways people with disabilities interact with technologies
+- Examined the WCAG 2.0 Guidelines for Accessibility
+- Walked through an Accessibility Audit exploring industry standard tools and practices

 ### Complex Systems Science Intensive

 New England Complex Systems Institute